UnwokenOcto/trilium-reading-list-sender/README.md

 # Trilium Reading List Sender
 Trilium Reading List Sender is a simple Android application for adding books, articles, etc. to lists written on [TriliumNext Notes](https://github.com/TriliumNext/notes).
+This should be compatible with the original Trilium, but it is untested.

 Lists cannot be viewed.
 This app only appends new items to your lists.